About USC Gould

 - WORKSHOPS AND CONFERENCES

-Stirling holds a BA degree in Philosophy from Pomona College, a MA degree in Education from Whittier College, and a JD from USC, currently working on his PhD at Pepperdine University.
-He continues to serve the nation as a JAG officer, holding the rank of Major.
-He got his start in law at Jeffer Mangels Butler & Mitchell, LLP’s Century City offices and his first career was teaching literature and language arts at the middle school level.
+Stirling holds a BA degree in Philosophy from Pomona College, an MA degree in Education from Whittier College, and a JD from USC Gould.
+He is currently working on an EdD at Pepperdine University.
+He got his start in law at Jeffer Mangels Butler & Mitchell, LLP’s Century City offices and in his first career, he taught literature and language arts at the middle school level.

 FACULTY IN THE NEWS